One of the biggest perks of being a federal employee is having access to the government’s comprehensive benefits package.

 - You must apply for disability before your separation from service or within one year after; and

 - You must submit an application for Social Security benefits.

 Whether your disability prevents you from a useful and efficient service isn’t always obvious.
 For that reason, many federal employees seek advice from a federal disability lawyer.

 No, FERS does not include short-term disability.
 FERS does not cover disabilities expected to last less than one year.

 Other than sick leave, annual leave, and your agency’s leave bank (if available), there are no specific benefits for short-term disability.

 However, in many cases of a short-term disability, the employing agency may be required to provide reasonable accommodation.

-Reasonable accommodations may include leave, job restructuring, telework, ergonomic equipment, or another option which would allow the employee to perform the duties of his or her position.
+Reasonable accommodations may include leave, job restructuring, telework, ergonomic equipment, or another option that would allow the employee to perform the duties of his or her position.

 FERS Disability and Social Security

 As explained above, eligibility for FERS disability is partially dependent on the employee applying for Social Security benefits.
 So how does federal disability work when it comes to this requirement?